Promoted as China’s first interstellar epic, the Wandering Earth (流浪地球) visually impresses but is dragged down by insipid characterisations.

 So does the restrain, for that matter.
 By that, I mean there’s no open dissing of the West in the story.
 Ugly as it is to say, I was greatly concerned as to whether the producers would script current trade war tensions into the story; an act that to me would have unnecessarily politicised the movie.

-Regarding this, I’m glad to say that apart from a curiously minimal American presence, the story consistently reflects a united Earth.
-It borders on the politically impossible, but it is still refreshing to see the world saved by joined effort, instead of by one nation.
+Further on this, I’m glad to say that apart from a curiously minimal American presence, the story consistently reflects a united Earth too.
+It borders on the politically impossible, to be honest, but it is still refreshing to see the world saved by joined effort, instead of by one nation.

 In fact, after 2 hours of watching, I still didn’t feel anything at all for the lead, or even the comic relief, the latter pretty much underutilized.